GhassanAlKaraan/ui-challenges/README.md

 # UI Challenges

-This repository contains a collection of Flutter applications that I have developed.
+This repository contains a collection of UIs that I have coded With Flutter.

 Each application is organized within the `/lib/` folder.

-Currently, I'm in the process of merging them into a single app, enabling users to seamlessly navigate through all the pages.